 Hosts with Boondockers Welcome are locals, they know the area and they can help you find recommended places to visit and where to get any needed items (groceries, fuel, doctors, etc.).

-With Boondockers Welcome, you don’t have to worry about staying in parking lots.
+With Boondockers Welcome, you don’t have to worry about staying in parking lots or rest areas.
 I’m not saying Walmart isn’t a safe place to overnight, but staying at someone’s house or on their land, someone you have chatted with and feel comfortable with always feels safer.

 We have made friends in Virginia, New York, New Hampshire, Ohio, and Maine.